Endometrial cancer: Monitoring

 The tumor marker CA-125 is frequently elevated in endometrial cancer and can be used to monitor response to treatment, particularly in serous cell cancer or advanced disease.
 Periodic MRIs or CT scans may be recommended in advanced disease and women with a history of endometrial cancer should receive more frequent pelvic examinations for the five years following treatment.
 Examinations conducted every three to four months are recommended for the first two years following treatment, and every six months for the next three years.

 Women with endometrial cancer should not have routine surveillance imaging to monitor the cancer unless new symptoms appear or tumor markers begin rising.
-Imaging without these indications is discouraged because it is unlikely to detect a recurrence or improve survival, and because it has its own costs and side effects.
+Imaging without these indications is discouraged because it is unlikely to detect a recurrence or improve survival and because it has its costs and side effects.
 If a recurrence is suspected, PET/CT scanning is recommended.

 Prognosis

 Survival rates

 The five-year survival rate for endometrial adenocarcinoma following appropriate treatment is 80%.
-Most women, over 70%, have FIGO stage I cancer, which has the best prognosis.
-Stage III and especially Stage IV cancers has a worse prognosis, but these are relatively rare, occurring in only 13% of cases.
+More than 70% of women diagnosed have FIGO stage I cancer, which has the best prognosis.
+Stage III and especially Stage IV cancers have a worse prognosis, but these are relatively rare, occurring in only 13% of cases.
 The median survival time for stage III–IV endometrial cancer is nine to ten months.
 Older age indicates a worse prognosis.
 In the United States, white women have a higher survival rate than black women, who tend to develop more aggressive forms of the disease by the time of their diagnosis.
 Tumors with high progesterone receptor expression have a good prognosis compared to tumors with low progesterone receptor expression; 93% of women with high progesterone receptor disease survived to three years, compared with 36% of women with low progesterone receptor disease.
 Heart disease is the most common cause of death among those who survive endometrial cancer, with other obesity-related health problems also being common.
 Following diagnosis, quality of life is also positively associated with a healthy lifestyle (no obesity, high-quality diet, physical activity).